 When you first try this, you’ll either get the move right away or you’ll start to discover what is holding you back from achieving it.

-If you need to add in the supplemental exercises, do so before your main crow practice.
+If you need to add in supplemental exercises (recommended in the next section), do so before your main crow practice.

-So, for example, if your wrists feel tight and uncomfortable when practicing the crow, spend a few minutes working on the wrist flexion and extension exercises for flexibility, then start your crow practice.
+So, for example, if your wrists feel tight and uncomfortable when practicing the crow, spend a few minutes working on the those exercises, then start your crow practice.

 After you’ve got your crow pose down, you’re probably good and ready to move on to work on just about any skill you want.
 But here are some common next steps: